Table of Contents

 1. Dead transposons: This 3% of the genome has no machinery to move.

-2. Long terminal repeats LTRs: 8% of human genome is LTRs.
+2. Long terminal repeats LTRs: 8% of the human genome is LTRs.
 They contain reverse transcriptase.

 3. Short interspersed elements (SINEs): 13% of the human genome consists of SINEs.
 These are nested in long interspersed elements.